KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 (August 2019) Add bounds checking for pointers retrieved from vkGetBufferDeviceAddressEXT.

+(December 2020) Add bounds checking for reads and writes to uniform buffers, storage buffers, uniform texel buffers, and storage texel buffers

 ### Out-of-Bounds(OOB) Descriptor Array Indexing

 Checking for correct indexing of descriptor arrays is sometimes referred to as "bind-less validation".